rmarting/scale-amq-with-interconnect/README.md

 	$ qdrouterd -d

+AMQ Interconnect router configuration file is located at */etc/qpid-dispatch/qdrouterd.conf*.
+Any configuration will be defined in this file.

 ## Aggregator Router

-This router will manage the incoming/outgoing messages from other routers to the AMQ 7 HA cluster topology behind him.
+This router will manage the incoming/outgoing messages from other routers to the AMQ 7 HA cluster topology behind it.

 General Router definition:

 	router {
 		mode: interior
 		id: Router.Aggregator
 	}

-* **Listeners**: It will be three listeners defined to manage the different client connections:
+**Listeners**: It will be three listeners defined to manage the different client connections:

 * General listener for clients
 * Inter-Router listener for other routers
-* General listener to attend connections from Hawtio console.
+* General listener to attend connections from AMQ 7 Management Web Console.

 	# Listener for Clients
 	listener {
 		host: 0.0.0.0
 		port: 5772
 		authenticatePeer: no
 		saslMechanisms: ANONYMOUS
 	}

 	# Listener for Inter-Router connections
 	listener {
 		host: 0.0.0.0
 		port: 5773
 		authenticatePeer: no
 		role: inter-router
 	}

 	# Listener for AMQ Console
 	listener {
 		name: amq-console
 		role: normal
 		host: 0.0.0.0
 		port: 5673
 		http: yes
 	}

-* **Connectors**: This section will define the connectors for each AMQ broker defined in the back-end.
+**Connectors**: This section will define the connectors for each AMQ 7 broker defined in the back-end.

 	connector {
 		name: amq7.master.rhel7jboss01
 		host: rhel7jboss01
 		port: 5672
 		role: route-container
 		saslMechanisms: ANONYMOUS
 	}

 	connector {
 		name: amq7.master.rhel7jboss02
 		host: rhel7jboss02
 		port: 5672
 		role: route-container
 		saslMechanisms: ANONOYMOUS
 	}

 	connector {
 		name: amq7.master.rhel7jboss03
 		host: rhel7jboss03
 		port: 5672
 		role: route-container
 		saslMechanisms: ANONYMOUS
 	}

-* **Addresses**: This sample will define an address for SampleQueue to the different brokers defined in the connectors section.
+**Addresses**: This sample will define an address for SampleQueue to the different brokers defined in the connectors section.

 	address {
 		prefix: SampleQueue
 		# Routing messages through a broker queue
 		waypoint: yes
 	}

 A waypoint address identifies a queue on a broker to route messages.